 Drug Court Inc. is creating a "closet" that will be available to the participants of the Drug Court Program.

 It will include items such as essential toiletries, new undergarments, good clothing and shoes.

 It can be difficult to take steps in the right direction when the participant does not have appropriate attire to go to a job interview or even the basic toiletries to make themselves feel presentable.
 Often times they may not even have weather appropriate clothing making it difficult to go out and seek employment, go to meetings, etc.

 The closet will help the participants overcome this obstacle and move closer to "The New You".

 Successfully completing the program is far from an easy task and situations in life can sometimes make success feel impossible.
 Assistance to any client is carefully and thoughtfully considered by the board before that assistance is provided.
 The Drug Court Program offers assistance in many areas.

 Below is a list of just some of the assistance provided within the past few months:

-- Purchase of steel toe boots for work
+- Purchased steel toe boots needed for work

 - Assistance with utility bills

 - Paid for client to send certified letters to her children